Mindset by Carol Dweck

 When you were young, the fixed mindset did offer some benefits.
 It told you who you were or who you wanted to be (a smart, talented child) and it told you how to be that (perform well).
 In this way, it provided a formula for self-esteem and a path to love and respect from others.
 This is crucial for children, where the fixed mindset may offer a simple and straightforward route to being valued and loved.
 Over time, however, this mindset may become the ‘default’ state.
 The problem is not that they desired being valued and loved, but that they found a way to ‘achieve’ this by focusing on performance and success, not growth and learning.

 Education has a big influence on mindsets.
 If a teacher or parent promotes a growth mindset over a fixed mindset – such as by encouraging learning and improvement rather than praising talent and discouraging failure – this will have a lasting influence on how the kids view themselves.
+People with a growth mindset know that it takes time and effort for potential to flower.

 Learning conditions and environment have a huge impact on future abilities, skills, and attitude.
 Praising children for being “gifted” or “talented” does not work.
 Praising them for their effort does.
 When a child does well in a task or school grade, it is better to praise them for the effort the made and to encourage more effort to get even better.
 The simple framing of your praise may be having much more impact on their personal development than you realize!